atreyasha/i3-balance-workspace/README.md

 # i3-balance-workspace
-i3 IPC routine for balancing window sizes in the currently active workspace.
+i3ipc routine for balancing window sizes in the currently active workspace.
 Functionality is similar to the `Emacs` command `M-x balance-windows`.

 ## Dependencies